 Cakes are great whenever you make them, but this recipe gives your tasty treats a fiendish little twist.
-They’re very easy to make and feature a simple but very effective spider web design and copious amounts of chocolates, so they’re perfect for handing out to trick or treaters, or keeping for your family.
+They’re very easy to make and feature a simple but very effective spider web design and copious amounts of chocolates.
+So, they’re perfect for handing out to trick or treaters, or keeping for your family.
 Make them with your kids so you can all enjoy the freaky festivities.

 Frightful goodie bags

 The greatest parties have goodie bags and your party guests will remember these themed ones for years to come.
-It’s a super cheap but super creepy idea: buy a box of surgical gloves from your local chemist, a load of Halloween themed sweets (think googly eyes and edible slime) and fill the one with the other.
+It’s a super cheap but spooktacular idea: buy a box of surgical gloves from your local chemist, a load of Halloween themed sweets (think googly eyes and edible slime) and fill the one with the other.
 Add a scary spider or another small Halloween toy and tie each at the top with a nice bit of ribbon.

 Dress the garden as well as yourselves

 If you’re throwing a Halloween party, you can really spook things up by dressing the house and the garden up too!
 A cheap and clever way to create some atmosphere is with these creepy glowing eyes.
-Simply cut some scary eye shapes into empty kitchen rolls and put glow sticks in them, then scatter them around the garden and watch what happens!
+Simply cut some scary eye shapes into empty kitchen rolls and put glow sticks in them.
+Then, scatter them around the garden and watch what happens!

 Syringe jelly shots

 Whether your party is for kids or adults, these mad scientist-style syringe shots will go down an absolute storm.
 They’re very easy to create but are a superbly scary addition to your Halloween celebrations.
 Once you have made your jelly, suck it up into the syringes before it sets and pop it in the fridge for 2-3 hours.
 If you’re making boozy ones for the grown ups, just replace half of the water you use to make the jelly with alcohol.